Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/index.md

 </a>

 ## Bugs / Issues
-Have an issue or bug?
+Have a issue or bug?
 Go to the [issues tab](https://github.com/Crazy-Crew/CrazyCrates/issues) to submit an issue.
 Please describe in detail what the issue is.